-I’m still recovering from the rude shock of hearing about the death of Chantal Akerman this morning (October 6, 2015).
+I’m still recovering from the rude shock of hearing about the suicide of Chantal Akerman on October 6, 2015.

 The following was originally published in Retrospektive Chantal Akerman, a publication of the Viennale/Austrian Filmmuseum, 2011, and the second issue of the online Lola (lolajournal.com), 2012. — J.R.